StinaAxelsson/portfolio-project-4/README.md

 4. Navigate from the deploy tab at the top and select the setting tab.
 5. Because I use Code Institute template, I need to add a config var for creating this app.
 (Not necessary if you do not use the template)
 6. Select Reveal config vars button.
 In KEY field, input PORT with capital letters.
 In VALUE field, input 8000 and then select add button.
-7. Then add buildpacks below the config var section.
 Select Python as yout first bulid pack in buildpacks window and save that.
-8. Add another buildpack and add node.JS and save.
-The order of the buildpacks is importent to be Python at the top and node.JS at the bottom.
 9. Select the deploy tab again and go to the deployment method section.
 10. Select GitHub - connect to GitHub button and follow the steps to connect to your GitHub account.
-11. Select your account and enter the name of yout repository and then select search.
+11. Select your account and enter the name of your repository and then select search.
 12. When Heroku has find your repository select connect to connect the repository to the app within Heroku.
 13. Below App connected section, I choose to manual deployments options further down.
 14. When that is done correctly this will provide me the live link for this programe.